 Training and work goes hand in hand.
 Even when you take on a brand new employer who comes fully loaded with qualifications and experience training is still an important area that cannot be brushed off.
 You have a responsibility to provide the right health and safety courses and qualifications to those that require them in your workforce.
 They need training on how to use equipment, carry out certain aspects of the job and of course safety training is essential.

 When it comes to health and safety you need to provide the right type of course for the role of the individual.
-There is no need to send a general labourer or worker on a course that has been designed for site managers and site managers may not need to receive training on how to use a certain piece of equipment.
+There is no need to send a general labourer or worker on a course that has been designed for construction site managers and site managers may not need to receive training on how to use a certain piece of equipment.
 Getting it right will ensure everyone knows exactly what they need to know in order to contribute to a safe and healthy place of work.

 Types of Training

-Many courses can be taken via e-learning, distance learning or virtual learning.
+Many courses can be taken via classroom, e-learning, distance learning or virtual online learning.
 You may need to keep your employees on site and working most of the day in which case the tutor led short courses might not be ideal.
 As an employer you do have to legally provide time to your employees for training but you could allocate one or two hours a day or even a week if it fits into your working requirements more comfortably.

 The e-learning, distance learning and virtual learning courses still provide recognised training and qualifications, however they are a lot more flexible.
 The candidate just needs a personal computer/laptop or other suitable handheld device and some time to dedicate to the course materials and exam.